While ten years ago digital transformation may have seemed like a mere consideration for many businesses, today it’s becoming more of a necessity.

 Digital transformation is moving fast, and much faster than many of us expected.
 In order to stay relevant and keep up, organisations developed before the digital age simply have no choice but to transform.

-So how can ECM support digitisation now and into the future?
+So how can ECM support digital transformation now and into the future?

 It’s no secret - companies that are able to quickly create, capture and harness information and data to support business decisions are the most successful.